Khaoulabah/NextGenerationHero/README.md

 <h1 align="center">NextGenerationHero Project</h1>
-Group members: Khaoula Bahloul, Johnny Pham,
+Group members: Khaoula Bahloul, Johnny Pham, Gabriel Oliver

 ## Hero

 The control scheme to move the hero can be toggled by clicking the M-key, to switch between WASD and mouse movement.

 Eggs that the hero shoots get destroyed when making contact with the world bounds, enemies, and waypoints.

+Counters are incremented each time the hero shoots an egg (also decrements after eggs disappear), the hero destroys an enemy with an egg, and when the hero collides with enemies.

 ## Waypoints